aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

 PRIA integration

 The deployment of the server is expected to be in either a Raspberry Pi device, or a Computer, as the host controller and Gcode sender software.
-Figure \ref{priacnc} illustrates an example on a Raspberry Pi, with a Docker image containing the required packages to run the ROS nodes.
+Figure priacnc illustrates an example on a Raspberry Pi, with a Docker image containing the required packages to run the ROS nodes.